By Mia Smith | Jewelry & Gemstone Expert | Last Updated: February 2026

 Are cushion diamonds good for everyday wear?

 Yes, their rounded corners make them durable and suitable for daily wear.
+Learn more about gemstone hardness and durability.

 How do I choose between cushion and round diamonds?